 Both gas and charcoal models emit poisonous carbon monoxide fumes, which can be deadly in enclosed areas.

-Always leave the lid open when igniting the grill.
+Always leave the lid open when igniting your equipment.
 Closing the lid can cause a quick buildup of gas, which can cause an explosion.

 If your gas barbecue doesn’t light immediately or goes out, turn off the valve and burners, and leave the lid open for five minutes before trying again.
 Gas is heavier than air and needs time to clear from the bottom of the cookbox.